amplitude/amplitude-docs/content/collections/source-catalog/en/google-tag-manager.md

 ### Flush events

 The flush method prompts the client to send [buffered events](/docs/sdks/analytics/browser/browser-sdk-2/#flush-the-event-buffer).
 You don't need to call the `flush` tag type manually, it triggers based on either `flushIntervalMillis` or `flushQueueSize`, whichever comes first.
-To avoid event loss due to browser closure, consider enabling the `sendBeacon` transport in the configuration options, or set the transport type to `sendBeacon` when `pagehide`.
+To avoid event loss due to browser closure, consider setting `transport` in the configuration options to `beacon`, or call `amplitude.setTransport('beacon')` at the event `pagehide`.
+For more information, see [Browser SDK 2](/docs/sdks/analytics/browser/browser-sdk-2#set-the-transport-to-use-beacon-only-when-exiting-page).

 Reduce the `flushQueueSize` and `flushIntervalMillis` according to your event traffic load, ensuring events don't get stuck on the client.